Everything you need to know about how to make a scrapbook, whether it’s for yourself or someone else!

 However, you can also put together your own sheets of paper for a bit of messy, scrappy charm.
 Alternatively, journals and diaries with a solid cover would also work great.

-Let’s talk themes!
+Let’s talk about themes!

 Birthday?
 Story?
-Or Sherlock-esque mind palace.
+Or Sherlock-Esque mind palace.
 The world is your oyster & there are an infinite number of ways to create your metaphorical pearl.

 If you plan on gifting a scrapbook, you should also consider how you would like to incorporate the personality of the person into the book itself.
 You could also consider making it an occasion (the reason behind the gift) centric theme.
 Gifting your partner for twelve years?
 Make it about your time together.
 A birthday gift for your dad?
-A documentation of your favorite father-child days!
+Documentation of your favorite father-child days!

 Making the most of what you have